Sopu Tower

 Sopu Tower (Torri ta' Sopu), also known as Isopu Tower, San Blas Tower or Torre Nuova, is a small watchtower situated on the cliff between San Blas and Daħlet Qorrot in Nadur, Gozo, Malta.

 Isopu Tower was the last watchtower to be built in Malta, apart from the tour-reduits of the 18th century.
 It is one of four surviving towers on Gozo, with the others being Xlendi Tower, Dwejra Tower and Mġarr ix-Xini Tower.
+The earlier Garzes and Marsalforn towers were destroyed in the 18th and 19th centuries.

 History

 Isopu Tower was built by the Order of Saint John in 1667 during the reign of Grandmaster Nicolas Cotoner at the expense of the Università of Gozo.
 The latter paid for its garrison but artillery was supplied by the Order itself.
-The tower is square in shape, and the design is similar to the Xlendi and Dwejra Towers.
+The tower is square in shape, and the design is similar to the Xlendi and Dwejra towers.

 The walls are thick with inward slopes.
 The tower has a high barrel vault with the middle floor resting on rib arches.
 A spiral staircase provides access to the various floors.
 The main doorway had four escutcheons with coats of arms of the Order and the Gozo Università, and the personal arms of Cotoner and the Governor of Gozo.

 By 1785 the tower was not permanently manned, but in 1792 it was rearmed with four 6-pounder iron guns.
 It was the only small coastal watchtower which actually tried to resist the French invasion of 1798 when it fired its guns on the approaching French fleet.